 - The New Relic DPA is an addendum to the main agreement between New Relic and our customer and forms part of that agreement.

-- Customers who signed a previous version of the New Relic DPA, or who previously entered into an agreement without signing a DPA, can sign our current DPA at any time.
+- Customers who signed a previous version of the New Relic DPA, or who previously entered into an agreement without signing a DPA, can sign our current DPA with the new SCCs at any time.
+Please note that any previous data processing agreement for New Relic services entered into between the parties is terminated upon signature of the current New Relic DPA with the new SCCs by customer.

 5. How does New Relic meet its obligations under GDPR?